- Driver alert: Drivers should be prepared for full directional closures of SR 99 through downtown Seattle:

 - This project is similar to other pavement repair projects we have done in King County near Kent and Seattle.

-In summer 2014, contractor crews will repair 81 concrete panels in both directions of State Route 99, between South Spokane and South Holgate streets in Seattle’s SODO neighborhood.
+In summer 2014, contractor crews will replace or repair 81 concrete panels in both directions of State Route 99, between South Spokane and South Holgate streets in Seattle’s SODO neighborhood.
 Crews also will grind down 198,000 square feet, approximately three and a half football fields, of wheel ruts.

 This project is similar to concrete grinding and replacement work we have done on I-5 in Kent, Seattle near the Ship Canal Bridge, and I-405 near Bellevue.